 He smiled and entwined his fingers with hers but didn’t answer.

 ‘When the weather calms, you must come home with me,’ she said.
 ‘It is lonely out here.’

 His smile broadened, and he nuzzled her cheek.

-‘When do you think it will calm?’ she said, nuzzling back.
-‘Where is Spring do you think?’
+‘When do you think it will calm?’
+She nuzzled him back.
+‘Where is spring do you think?’

 ‘Dead,’ he said.